Inedo/inedo-docs/Content/proget/feeds/debian.md

 If Source Packages are a feature that would be of interest to you, please [contribute in the forums](https://forums.inedo.com/); users with paid versions of our software can also [submit a ticket](https://inedo.com/support/ticket).

-## Debian (Classic) Feed Types
+## Debian (Legacy) Feed Types

 In ProGet 2023.22, we [created a new Debian feed type](https://blog.inedo.com/inedo/new-debian-feeds) called "Debian (New)" feeds, and called the old feeds to "Debian (Classic)".
+In ProGet 2024, the old feeds are called "Debian (Legacy)" and the new are simply "Debian".

-The key differences between the feed types are that Debian (Classic) feeds tie distribution to feeds and do not support connectors.
+The key differences between the feed types are that Debian (Legacy) feeds tie distribution to feeds and do not support connectors.

-### Migration from Debian (Classic) Feeds
+### Migration from Debian (Legacy) Feeds

 You can migrate packages in this (and other) Debian feeds to the new  feed type.
-Debian (Classic) feeds will be considered a legacy feature in ProGet 2024 and likely removed in a future version.
+Debian (Legacy) feeds will be considered a legacy feature in ProGet 2024 and likely removed in a future version.

-### Signing Keys in Debian (Classic) Feeds
+### Signing Keys in Debian (Legacy) Feeds

-In order to serve packages from a Debian (Classic) feed, a signing key must be created in ProGet.
+In order to serve packages from a Debian (Legacy) feed, a signing key must be created in ProGet.
 Once a feed is created, visit the Manage Feed page and select "manage keys" in the Properties panel.
 Enter a description (just use something like "proget" or "default" if you are creating a single feed) and click "Generate Key".
 After a short delay, the key is generated and its fingerprint is displayed in the Manage Keys window.

 ### Distributions & Feed Names

-In Debian (Classic) feeds, the feed name served as the distribution name.
+In Debian (Legacy) feeds, the feed name served as the distribution name.
 Therefore, to add the repository to your  system, you would need to run the following command:

 ```sh
 echo "deb http://{proget-server}/ {feed-name} {component-name}" | sudo tee /etc/apt/sources.list.d/{feed-name}.list